 In all titles, follow the style recommended for capitalization and use of italics in scientific names of organisms given in sections 10.3.6 and 15.14 of the AMA Manual of Style.

-Use Times New Roman or Garamond for genus and species names in book titles.
+Use roman type for genus and species names in book titles.